jpcook72/PostgreSQL-code-generator/README.md

 # PostgreSQL code-generator

 PostgreSQL code-generator is a database schema design tool that can be paired with [pg-auto-write](https://github.com/jpcook72/pg-auto-write) (npm module) to auto-generate the PostgreSQL code for modeling the database.
-Her is a [video example](https://www.youtube.com/watch?v=r2XFSdZUbB4&feature=youtu.be)
+Here is a [video example](https://www.youtube.com/watch?v=r2XFSdZUbB4&feature=youtu.be)

 ## Using the app